 This decision is probably taken as Apple has not cordial relations with Qualcomm and Huawei in China as the chip maker accuses Apple of violating Qualcomm software patents.
 Huawei has its headquarters in China, and the company’s CFO Meng Wanzhou was arrested in Canada for later extradition to the US.

 Let’s hope iPhone makers pour more investment into India as this land holds much promise for western conglomerates.
-Share your feedback with us on Facebook, Twitter, and Telegram.
-Furthermore, download our app to read more exciting news stories.
+Feel free to share your thoughts and feedback with us in the comment section.